jhpyle/docassemble/demo.md

 comment: |
   You can specify whether you want the multiple choices to appear as buttons by using the word "buttons" instead of the word "choices."
-  Also, the example below shows how you can use Python code to generate the selections of multiple-choice question.
+  Also, the example above shows how you can use Python code to generate the selections of multiple-choice question.
 The code is evaluated at the time the question is asked.
----
-question: |
-  What is the basic airspeed velocity?
-fields:
-  - Velocity: airspeed_velocity
 ---
 generic object: Individual
 question: >-